-MS-Mix is a novel data augmentation method in the latent space, acting on the multimodal features output by the encoder, and is applied before feature fusion.
+MS-Mix is a latent-space data augmentation method that operates on the multimodal features output by the encoder and is applied before feature fusion.
 As illustrated in Fig.\ref{fig2}, the input to MS-Mix consists of multimodal features derived from the model’s encoder outputs.
 The SASS strategy first identifies feature pairs suitable for mixing, which are then adaptively blended through the SIG module to generate augmented features.
 Both the original and synthesized features are subsequently fed into the fusion module.
 Additionally, the SAL serves as an auxiliary regularization term to jointly optimize the entire network and the SIG module.

-As a common starting point for many mixup-based augmentation methods, vanilla mixup \cite{vanilla_mixup} employs a ratio $\lambda$ to construct a mixed sample ($\hat{\textbf{x}}, \hat{y}$) by performing global linear interpolation directly on the sample pair $\{(\textbf{x}_i, y_i), (\textbf{x}_j, y_j)\}$:
+As a common starting point for many mixup-based augmentation methods, vanilla mixup \cite{vanilla_mixup} employs a ratio $\lambda$ to construct a mixed sample ($\hat{\mathbf{x}}, \hat{y}$) by performing global linear interpolation directly on the sample pair $\{(\mathbf{x}_i, y_i), (\mathbf{x}_j, y_j)\}$:

 where the $\lambda$ is sampled from $Beta(\alpha,\alpha)$ distribution.
-We define the process of Eq.\ref{eq:1} as follows: Given the sample mixup function $\mathrm{H}(\cdot)$, the label mixup function $\mathrm{G}(\cdot)$, and a mixing ratio $\lambda$, we can generate the mixed sample ($\hat{\textbf{x}}, \hat{y}$) with $\hat{\textbf{x}} = \mathrm{H}(\textbf{x}_i, \textbf{x}_j, \lambda)$, $\hat{y} = \mathrm{G}(y_i, y_j, \lambda)$.
+We define the process of Eq.\ref{eq:1} as follows: Given the sample mixup function $\mathrm{H}(\cdot)$, the label mixup function $\mathrm{G}(\cdot)$, and a mixing ratio $\lambda$, we can generate the mixed sample ($\hat{\mathbf{x}}, \hat{y}$) with $\hat{\mathbf{x}} = \mathrm{H}(\mathbf{x}_i, \mathbf{x}_j, \lambda)$, $\hat{y} = \mathrm{G}(y_i, y_j, \lambda)$.

-Mixing of original data can easily lead to sentiment semantic confusion in generated data \cite{manifoldmix}.
-Therefore, for each batch of data, we choose to learn different mixing ratios $\lambda^m$ to mix the features $\textbf{Z}^m=f_\theta(\textbf{X})\in \mathbb{R}^{B \times d^m}$ of each modal in the latent space separately (Eq. \ref{eq:2}), and calculate the label ratio $\lambda^L$ to mix the labels as follows:
+Mixing of original data can easily lead to sentiment semantic confusion \cite{SUMIX2024}.
+Therefore, for each batch of data, we choose to learn different mixing ratios $\lambda^m$ to mix the features $\mathbf{Z}^m=f_\theta(\mathbf{X})\in \mathbb{R}^{B \times d^m}$ of each modality in the latent space separately (Eq. \ref{eq:3}), and calculate the label ratio $\lambda^L$ to mix the labels as follows: